Reuh/anselme/LANGUAGE.md

         b
     c

-Force run the function starting from checkpoint, will write "b" and "c" and set the current checkpoint to "checkpoint":
+Set the current checkpoint to "checkpoint" and force run the function starting from this checkpoint, will write "b" and "c":
 ~ f.checkpoint

 Will correctly resumes from the last set checkpoint, and write "b" and "c":